Consensys/security-workshop-for-devs/README.md

 ## What to Do Next

-- Solve the other challenges on CaptureTheEther and Security Innovation CTF
-- Major Mythril Platform CTF soon
-- Beta launch on first of December
-- MYTH token launch in early 2019
+A great way to continue learning is playing challenges like [Capture the Ether], [Security Innovation CTF] and [Ethernaut].

+If you're into buidling Ethereum security tooling, the Mythril team is probably *not* a good place for you.
+Because in our team, you get near-complete freedom to work on what you like on your own time, plus the resources you need to bring even complex ideas life.
+Most tool builders prefer keeping their tools as side projects and work on whe there's time in-between audits or on weekends.
+But if you *do* want to fully focus on building awesome technology that helps the ecosystem, ypu can always ping us on [Discord[(https://discord.gg/kktn8Wt).

 ## Credit

-By [ConsenSys Diligence](https://consensys.net/diligence/) and the [Mythril](https://mythril.ai) team.
-Special thanks to Mick Ayzenberg (Security Innovation).
+Created by [ConsenSys Diligence](https://consensys.net/diligence/) and the [Mythril](https://mythril.ai) team.
+Special thanks to Mick Ayzenberg (Security Innovation) and Trail of Bits.

-Todo: Add logos

-- ConsenSys Diligence
-- Mythril